jnysteen/ByteSerializationBenchmark/README-wip.md

 All that's left now is to write the benchmarking code itself.

-[BencharkDotNet](https://github.com/dotnet/BenchmarkDotNet) - an awesome library for benchmarking .NET code - is used for benchmarking the implementations of the `IByteConverter<T>`.
+I use [BencharkDotNet](https://github.com/dotnet/BenchmarkDotNet) - an awesome library for benchmarking .NET code - for benchmarking the implementations of the `IByteConverter<T>`.

-The implementations are benchmarks with `T` being `string` and a custom type called `ComplexType`, which holds an object graph.
+Two benchmarks per implementation are created: One where `T` is `string`, and one where `T` is a custom type called `ComplexType`, which holds an object graph.

 The `string` benchmark of the `BinaryFormatterByteConverter` looks like this: